J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/Good API Design.md

 	- Error handling
 	- Naming conventions
 	- Versioning
+- Endpoints should be idempotent, where possible (especially GET, PUT and DELETE endpoints)
 - Simple to use for the end user
 	- Sensible default arguments
 	- Don't force the user to deal with complicated things like timezones (unless necessary, obviously)